US budget deficit hits $2.77 trillion in 2021, 2nd highest

 For 2021, the joint report from Treasury and the Office of Management and Budget said that government spending increased 4.1% to $6.82 trillion.
 This was offset by an increase of 18.3% in government revenues, a gain that reflected an improving economy as millions of people who had lost jobs at the start of the pandemic went back to work and corporate profits were rejuvenated after a horrendous 2020.

-“Under President Biden's leadership, the U.S. economy is getting back on track and Americans are getting back to work,” the administration's budget report said.
+“Under President Biden's leadership, the U.S. economy is getting back on track and Americans are getting back to work,” Treasury Secretary Janet Yellen and Shalanda Young, acting director of the Office of Management and Budget, said in a joint statement.

 People are also reading…